-Box TS.5, Figure 1 illustrates the comparison between the last millennium Paleoclimate Modelling Intercomparison Project Phase 3 (PMIP3)/CMIP5 simulations and reconstructions, together with the associated solar, volcanic and WMGHG RFs.
-For average annual NH temperatures, the period 1983-2012 was very likely the warmest 30-year period of the last 800 years (high confidence) and likely the warmest 30-year period of the last 1400 years (medium confidence).
+Box TS.5, Figure 1 illustrates the comparison between the last millennium PMIP3/CMIP5 simulations and reconstructions, together with the associated solar, volcanic and well-mixed greenhouse gas radiative forcings.
+For average annual Northern Hemisphere temperatures, the period 1983-2012 was very likely the warmest 30-year period of the last 800 years (high confidence) and likely the warmest 30-year period of the last 1400 years (medium confidence).
 This is supported by comparison of instrumental temperatures with multiple reconstructions from a variety of proxy data and statistical methods, and is consistent with AR4.
-In response to solar, volcanic and anthropogenic radiative changes, climate models simulate multi-decadal temperature changes in the last 1200 years in the NH that are generally consistent in magnitude and timing with reconstructions, within their uncertainty ranges.
-Continental-scale temperature reconstructions show, with high confidence, multi-decadal periods during the Medieval Climate Anomaly (about 950 to 1250) that were in some regions as warm as the mid-20th century and in others as warm as in the late 20th century.
-With high confidence, these regional warm periods were not as synchronous across regions as the warming since the mid-20th century.
-Based on the comparison between reconstructions and simulations, there is high confidence that not only external orbital, solar and volcanic forcing but also internal variability contributed substantially to the spatial pattern and timing of surface temperature changes between the Medieval Climate Anomaly and the Little Ice Age (about 1450 to 1850).
+In response to solar, volcanic and anthropogenic radiative changes, climate models simulate multi-decadal temperature changes in the last 1200 years in the Northern Hemisphere that are generally consistent in magnitude and timing with reconstructions, within their uncertainty ranges.
+Continental-scale temperature reconstructions show, with high confidence, multi-decadal intervals during the Medieval Climate Anomaly (ca. 950 to 1250) that were in some regions as warm as the mid-20th century and in others as warm as in the late 20th century.
+With high confidence, these intervals were not as synchronous across seasons and regions as the warming since the mid-20th century.
+Based on the comparison between reconstructions and simulations, there is high confidence that not only external orbital, solar and volcanic forcing but also internal variability contributed substantially to the spatial pattern and timing of surface temperature changes between the Medieval Climate Anomaly and the Little Ice Age (ca. 1450 to 1850).
 However, there is only very low confidence in quantitative estimates of their relative contributions.
-It is very unlikely that NH temperature variations from 1400 to 1850 can be explained by internal variability alone.
-There is medium confidence that external forcing contributed to Northern Hemispheric temperature variability from 850 to 1400 and that external forcing contributed to European temperature variations over the last 5 centuries. {5.3.5, 5.5.1, 10.7.2, 10.7.5; Table 10.1} (continued on next page)
+It is very unlikely that northern hemisphere temperature variations from 1400 to 1850 can be explained by internal variability alone.
+There is medium confidence that external forcing contributed to Northern Hemispheric temperature variability from 850 to 1400 and that external forcing contributed to European temperature variations over the last 5 centuries. {5.3.5, 5.5.1, 10.7.2, 10.7.5; Table 10.1}